Athina Ibrahim (A) talks with Pak Yongki Safanayong (Y)

 By nature, our country has a tendency to look for all things instant, and this has a correlation with our education system and our idea of design.
 These are the responsibilities of teachers, leaders, and parents.
 Students are never to blame.
 If a student fails, I always feel as though I have failed them.
 This is what I want to challenge to any professor and teachers.
 I expect every one of us to move forward hand in hand.

-As students, I don’t think competition is necessary.
-More often than not, competition produces the tendency to cheat and disrupt.
-We must admit that this is part of our culture.
+As students, I don’t think competition is not suitable for our culture.
+For me, I see that competition will fit more to other culture that embrace individualism.
+Our society is a collective one, we embrace togetherness, we can see that in our mutual cooperation culture.
 I’ve never liked the word “competition.”
 Why not focus on comparison instead?
 I was really irked by a statement made in 2000, “In facing the new millennium, the competition is getting tighter,” and I thought to myself, “What are we and who are we competing against?”
 Instead of competing, why not focus our efforts on our strength and weaknesses?

 You mentioned how our culture strongly influences our behavior.
 How do we cope with negative influences?